 Remember when that time when everyone hated Triple H and he would come out and do long promos as a heel authority figure?
 No, that other time…back in 2011.
 This is a Ten Man Over the Top Battle Royal for the WWE Intercontinental Championship that Triple H set up because Cody Rhodes told Triple H he was bad at his job.

-Of these ten men only Sheamus is still employed by the WWE, since the Sin Cara in this match was still the original Sin Cara at this point if I’m not mistaken.
+Of these ten men only Sheamus is still employed by and wrestling for the WWE, since the Sin Cara in this match was still the original Sin Cara at this point if I’m not mistaken.